bo-wen-zhang/Kitronik-MOVE-Motor/docs/tasks.md

 ### Task 3

 Program the robot to move forward forever.
-If button a is pressed the robot should speed up by 10, if button b is pressed the robot should slow down by 10.
+If button A is pressed the robot should speed up by 10, if button B is pressed the robot should slow down by 10.

+??? tip "Parson's Puzzle"

+    [Open Parson's Puzzle in a new tab](parsons_puzzles/lesson5task3.html){ .md-button .md-button--primary target="_blank"}

 ??? success "Code solution"